How to hide overflowing text without populating an entire cell with the content in Excel?

 Prevent text from overflowing using an amazing tool

-1. Select the cells that you want to prevent from spilling over.
+1. Select the cells where you want to prevent text from overflowing.

 2. Go to the Home tab and click Format > Row Height in the Cells group.

-4. On the Home tab, click the Wrap Text button in the Alignment group.
+4. On the Home tab, find and click the Wrap Text button located in the Alignment group.
+This confines all text inside the cell, preventing it from overflowing into adjacent cells.

-1. Select the range or the entire column next to the overflowing cells.
+1. Highlight the range or entire column next to the cells where text is spilling over.

-1. Select the range or the entire column next to the overflowing cells.
+1. Select the range or entire column adjacent to overflowing text cells.

-2. Go to Kutools tab, and click Insert > Fill Blank Cells.
+2. Navigate to the Kutools tab, click Insert, and choose Fill Blank Cells.

 Kutools for Excel - Supercharge Excel with over 300 essential tools.
 Enjoy permanently free AI features!
 Get It Now